 Following the disinformation incidents during the natural disasters, the Japanese government has demonstrated significant interest in developing and deploying Originator Profile (OP) technology.
 This initiative aims to counteract disinformation and safeguard intellectual property rights in the era of generative artificial intelligence.
 The AI Strategic Council, under the Cabinet Office, has affirmed the efficacy of OP technology in defending intellectual property rights against the challenges posed by generative AI.
 The council further identified that Japan’s existing copyright law could offer legal frameworks to employ OP technology against AI-generated misleading narratives within online news portals and the advertisement sector.
 Additionally, it has outlined proposals that incorporate OP technology as a means to determine the origin of content, differentiating between human and AI-generated information.

 Prime Minister Fumio Kishida has underscored the significance of OP technology in the Hiroshima G7 AI Process that the implementation of electronic markers in OP technology stands as a pivotal strategy in combating the misuse of AI-generated content, particularly during electoral events.
 As a follow-up, the OPCIP is diligently working to promote OP technology as a global standard.
 They are focused on refining and practically applying this technology, starting with real-world tests to ensure the OP system functions correctly across actual network environments.
 The plan includes progressively increasing the integration of OP markers in articles and advertisements.
 After thorough development and testing, OPCIP aims to submit the technical specifications for OP to the World Wide Web Consortium (W3C), a main web standards development organization.
-OPCIP’s goal is to establish OP as a universal standard that enhances the reliability of web content globally.
+OPCIP’s goal is to establish OP as a universal standard that enhances the reliability of web content globally, similar to other efforts to establish verifiable provenance of media content, like the Coalition for Content Provenance and Authenticity and Content Authenticity Initiative and Project Origin.

 Unfair Election Reports